 By the standards of space-based astronomy, NASA’s new NuSTAR (Nuclear Spectroscopic Telescope Array) telescope that will be launched later this month has a modest budget of $165 million.
 However, it and XMM-Newton will try to probe the insides of the supermassive black holes hidden inside of galaxies.

 Both space-based telescopes are sensitive to high-energy photons produced at the thresholds of supermassive black holes.
 NuSTAR will be ferried into orbit by a Pegasus rocket launched in mid-air from a carrier jet.
-It will detect hard X-rays at 5 to 80 kiloelectronvolts, which is between the energy range probed by the Chandra X-ray Observatory and the γ-rays measured by satellite like the Fermi telescope.
+It will detect hard X-rays at 5 to 80 kiloelectronvolts, which is between the energy range probed by the Chandra X-ray Observatory and the γ-rays measured by satellites like the Fermi telescope.

 The X-rays are so powerful that they can only be reflected at glancing angles, and the mirrors must be arranged in conical shells, like nested Russian dolls, which funnel the high-energy photons into a detector at the end of the structure.
 There are 133 of these mirror shells in two units and NuSTAR will be more powerful than the Chandra telescope, which has only four mirror shells, but they are stiffer and more finely polished, allowing Chandra to perceive objects in greater detail.